Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/layered-architecture.md

 The presentation layer references only the business logic layer.
 It has no knowledge of the design decisions made in the data access layer.

-## Variation
+## Service layer

-It’s common to see the layered architecture pattern extended with an additional layer:
+It’s common to see the layered architecture pattern extended with an additional layer: The service layer.

-The service layer.
+> Defines an application’s boundary with a layer of services,

-### Service layer
+> That establishes a set of available operations,

-> Defines an application’s boundary with a layer of services that establishes a set of available operations and coordinates the application’s response in each operation.
+> And coordinates the application’s response in each operation.
 > — Patterns of Enterprise Application Architecture

 The service layer acts as an intermediary between the program’s presentation and business logic layers.

 Consider the following code:

 ```cs